efe-v2/case-study/README.md

 For frontend or related service to be able to get the recommendations FastAPI based application developed through a RESTful API.

-Data is everything, to handle real-time user interactions an architecture designed which send user interaction data to AWS SQS, process it using AWS Lambda, and store it in S3 for further analysis and model retraining.
+Data is everything, to handle user interactions an architecture designed which send user interaction data to AWS SQS, process it using AWS Lambda, and store it in S3 for further analysis and model retraining.

 A CI/CD pipeline implemented to ensure code quality and functionality through automated tests and continuous integration.